material-motion/material-motion/specifications/motion_family/springs.md

 # Momentum conservation motion family

 The momentum conservation family allows momentum to be preserved when the desired destination of a property changes.
+In practice this often means using springs.

 > Note that this motion family can/should compose out to a bridge motion family for a given platform if a reasonable spring solution already exists.